 - Interstate transaction and imports – Integrated GST (IGST) applicable

 Example 1 – Head office and branch office located in the same state (ISD and recipient intrastate) –

 The distribution of ITC when the head office and branch office (ISD and recipient) are located in the same state or union territory, is done vis-à-vis:

 - UTGST → UTGST

-F&M Clothing is located in Mumbai, Pune, Bangalore and Kolkata.
+F&M Clothing is located in Mumbai, Pune, Bangalore, and Kolkata.
 The Mumbai unit is the registered ISD by virtue of being the head office.
-They are engaged in procurement of services used by the various other units.
+They are engaged in the procurement of services used by the various other units.
 In the event that the Mumbai branch (head office) receives an invoice of INR 5,00,000 with GST of INR 90,000 (CGST INR 45,000 and SGST INR 45,000) towards promotion and marketing services against the Pune branch.
 The ITC shall be distributed as INR 45,000 each as the CGST and SGST.

 Example 2 – Head office and branch office located in different states/union territories (ISD and recipient interstate)